SteveDeJongh/LS_170/review.md

 This seperation of layers provides a certain level of abstraction and allows us to use different protocols at a certain layer without having to worry about the layers below.

 18. **What are the characteristics of a physical network?**
 The two main characteristics of a physical network are latency and bandwidth.
+Latency is the measure of time (in milliseconds) it takes for some chunk of data to get from a point on a network to some other point.
+Bandwidtch is the amount of data that can be sent in a particular chunk of time, often a second, and is measure in bits.

 19. **How can we as developers deals with the limitations of physical network?**
 There's really not much we can do as developpers about the limitations of the physical network.
 Our influence is limtied to the implementation of the application in terms of how we use the higher-level protocols.